ruiwen905/kboxLyricsBot/documentation/heroku_deployment.md

 In the same directory as your cloned repository, create a python file named "main.py" (Can be any name)

 ### Create a Procfile
-A file that describes how your application is going to run. <br>
+A file in the root directory that describes the command to start your app. <br>
 To run a websever on Heroku, add this line to the file:
 ```
 web: python main.py